mrsarm/spring-react-crud/README.md

 For now there are two versions, each one with its own branch:

-- `master`: main version with an in-memory database (H2) to quickly launch the application without the need of a database installed.
+- `master`: main version with an in-memory database (H2) to quickly launch the application without the need of a database installed (local tests).
 - `postgres`: modified version with PostgreSQL configured, ready for "production" usage.